UtilitiesforMyHome.com is supported by commissions from some of the providers we list on our site.

 Apartment dwellers can reduce their carbon footprint by choosing renewable-backed electricity plans without needing solar panels.

-Eco Edge: Choosing a 100% renewable plan is one of the easiest ways to lower your carbon footprint without making physical changes to your rental unit.
+Eco Edge: Choosing a 100% renewable energy plan backed by RECs is one of the absolute easiest ways to shrink your carbon footprint as a renter.

 Frequently Asked Questions About Energy Plans for Renters